-Exe cutiv e Ov verview The e Sed ona Conference Database Principles176 I. Introduction A. Ho w Do Databases Differ from Other ESI?177 B. B. Components of a Typical Database System C. C. Assessing Relevance for Databases and Database Records D. D. Preservation of Databases E. Collecting and Producing Database Information1 F. Potential Use of Database Information by a Requesting Party182 G. G. Locating Specific Database Information through Queries Н. H. Databases and Database Information in a Third Party's Custody or Control II. plication of the Existing Sedona Principles to Databases and rabase Information А. Sedona Principle 3: The Early "Meet and Confer"186 1.
-Redactions, Omitted Data Fields, and the Inadvertent Production of Privileged and Other Protected Data186 2.
-Use and Role of Consultants and Technology Partners187 3.
-Impact of Remote Jurisdiction and Location188 B. Sedona Principle 5: Duty of Preservation 1.
+I. Inti ntroduction А. Но w Is ESI Stored in Databases?
+B. Co mponents of a Typical Database System C. Ass sessing Relevance for Databases and Database Records D. Pre servation of Databases E. Collecting and Producing Database Information llecting and Producing Database Information F. Potential Use of Database Information by a Requesting Party cential Use of Database Information by a Requesting Party cating Specific Database Information through Queries12 Н. Da tabases and Database Information in a Third Party's Custody or Control II.
+Application of the Existing Sedona Principles to Databases and Database Information А. Sec lona Principle 3: The Early "Meet and Confer"14 1.
+Redactions, Omitted Data Fields, and the Inadvertent Production of Privileged and Other Protected Data 2.
+Use and Role of Consultants and Technology Partners16 3.
+Impact of Remote Jurisdiction and Location17 B. Sec lona Principle 5: Duty of Preservation17 1.
 Burden of Preservation 2.
-Inventory and Default Retention Periods190 C. Sedona Principle 6: Responsibilities of Responding Parties191 1.
-Parties Must Understand Important Database Characteristics191 2.
+Inventory and Default Retention Periods19 C. Sec lona Principle 6: Responsibilities of Responding Parties19 1.
+Parties Must Understand Important Database Characteristics 2.
 The Responding Party Ordinarily Should Determine the Best and Most Reasonable Way to Identify, Extract, and Produce Relevant Data from Databases 3.
-Parties Must Consider the Database as It Is, Not as It Could be193 4.
-Direct Examination of Databases194 5.
-Documentation and Validation of Database Collections195 6.
-Features and Limitations of the Technology and Tools that can be Applied to Databases to Identify and Extract Relevant Information195
+Parties Must Consider the Database as It Is, Not as It Could Be

-174 The Sedona Conference Database Principles Vol. XV D. Sedona Principle 12: Form of Production and Metadata 196 1.
-Mismatch of "Native Format" to Most Database Productions 196 2.
-Use of Standard Reports to Produce Database Information 197 3.
-Use of Fielded Tables to Produce Database Information 198 III.
-The Dat 199 1.
-Scope of Discovery 199 2 Accessibility and Proportionality 205 3.
-Use of Test Queries and Pilot Projects 209 4.
-Validation 210 5.
-Data Authenticity and Admissibility 212 6.
-Form of Production 214
+4. Direct Examination of Databases 5.
+Documentation and Validation of Database Collections25 6.
+Features and Limitations of Technology and Tools that can be Applied to Databases to Identify and Extract Relevant Information D. Sed ona Principle 12: Form of Production and Metadata26 1.
+Mismatch of Native Format to Most Database Productions 2.
+Use of Standard Reports to Produce Database Information 3.
+Use of Fielded Tables to Produce Database Information III.
+Sedona Conference Principles for the Preservation and Production of Databases and abase Information (the "Sedona Database Principles") 1.
+Scope of Discovery 2.
+Accessibility and Proportionality 3.
+Use of Test Queries and Pilot Projects 4.
+Validation 5.
+Data Authenticity and Admissibility47 6.
+Form of Production В. Sed ona Principle 3: Confer and Seek Agreement 49 C. Sed ona Principle 12: Produce as Ordinarily Maintained or in a Reasonably Usable Form.
+51 IV.
+App Appendix: Most Common Database Platforms